 “Following a year unlike any other, many facets of the fresh produce industry have changed—possibly forever.
 As our industry moves forward, this educational session will offer a look at how organic producers and the retail community are adapting to these changes and offer a glimpse into what the future may look like,” said Riley.

 In addition to the session, three other educational sessions and a pair of Keynote presentations await OPS 2021 attendees.
 Two of the educational sessions will spotlight the growth of CEA and indoor growing’s impact on organic fresh produce, as well as a session discussing the rise of e-commerce.

 Panelists Heather Fuller, Ricardo Crisantes, and Robby Cruz.

-The Organic Produce Summit is a two-day event specifically designed to bring together organic fresh produce growers, shippers and processors with retailer and buying organizations from across North America.
-Over 1,400 attendees will meet July 10-11 in Monterey, CA to exchange ideas, information and insight of the organic fresh produce industry.
+The Organic Produce Summit is a two-day event specifically designed to bring together organic fresh produce growers, shippers, and processors with retailer and buying organizations from across North America.
+Over 1,200 attendees will meet September 15-16 in Monterey, CA to exchange ideas, information, and insight into the organic fresh produce industry.

 OPS 2021 also includes a selection of field tours for retailers and buyers, a gala opening night reception, and a trade show featuring over 150 producers and processors of organic fresh produce from across North America and the globe.

 Organic Produce Network